Lusan-sapkota/smart-term/README.md

 echo "PERPLEXITY_API_KEY=your-api-key-here" > ~/.smart-term/.env
 ```

+Then restart your terminal.
+Or don't, and wonder why it doesn't work.

 ## Requirements

-- Python 3.10+
+- Python 3.10+ (if you're still on 2.7, we need to talk)
-- Internet connection
+- Internet connection (obviously)
-- Perplexity API key (free tier available)
+- Perplexity API key (free tier available, no credit card required)
+- A terminal (you're a developer, you have one)

 ## Other Providers?

 Currently only Perplexity is supported because that's what I'm paying for.

 Want Gemini, Claude, or something else?
 Open an issue.
-I'll probably add Gemini support when my Perplexity subscription ends (or when I get bored again).
+I'll probably add Gemini support when:
+- My Perplexity subscription ends
+- I get bored again (likely)
+- Someone asks nicely (very likely)
+- I procrastinate on actual work (extremely likely)

 ## Development